 Let’s take a look.

 The biggest indication of a nitrogen deficiency is marijuana leaves turning yellow.
+When in the stage of early nitrogen deficiency, weed will develop yellow leaf tips, which will soon move over the whole leaf.
 Sometimes, however, yellow leaves are simply part of the plant’s lifecycle.
 It’s important to be able to distinguish between what’s normal and when you actually have a problem.

 Did you know that it’s typical for older leaves at the lower part of a cannabis plant to turn yellow and fall off as the plant begins to mature?
 This is due to the younger leaves at the top part of the cannabis plant “stealing” the nitrogen from the older, lower leaves.
 You’ll also notice marijuana leaves turning yellow and dropping off at the end of the plant’s growth cycle because nitrogen is being redirected to buds so they may beautifully bloom.